O6–BG May Help Re-Sensitize Cancer Cells to Temodar® in Brain Cancer

 Overall, one patient achieved a complete disappearance of cancer and 13 patients experienced disease stabilization for at least eight weeks.
 Treatment was well tolerated, and the optimal dose of O6-BG was established.
 These results will provide information necessary for the next phase of clinical trials evaluating O6-BG plus Temodar in patients with recurrent primary brain cancer.

 The researchers concluded that O6-BG may help to re-sensitize cancer cells to Temodar in patients with brain cancer that has recurred following prior treatment with Temodar.
 Patients with recurrent brain cancer may wish to speak with their physician regarding the risks and benefits of participating in a clinical trial further evaluating O6-BG or other promising therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: Quinn J, Desjardins A, Weingart J, et al. Phase I Trial of Temozolomide Plus O6-Benzylguanine for Patients With Recurrent or Progressive Malignant Glioma.
 Journal of Clinical Oncology.
 2005; 23: 7178-7187.